junseo200302-bit/SmartSignal/README.md

 # 🚦 SmartSignal

-Adaptive Traffic Signal Optimization System built with Streamlit.

-## Project Overview
+## Overview

+SmartSignal is a traffic signal optimization project developed for the ICT Application Technology course.

+Many traffic lights still use fixed signal timing even though traffic conditions change throughout the day.
+Because of this, some roads receive more green time than necessary while congested roads continue to experience long waiting times.

-SmartSignal is an intelligent traffic signal optimization system that dynamically adjusts green-light duration according to real-time traffic demand.
+To address this issue, I developed SmartSignal, a Streamlit-based traffic signal optimization system.
+The system adjusts signal timing according to traffic demand and provides priority handling for emergency vehicles.

-Unlike traditional fixed-time traffic lights, SmartSignal allocates signal timing based on:

-* Vehicle volume
-* Pedestrian demand
-* Emergency vehicle priority

-The system simulates a four-way intersection and continuously recalculates signal timing to improve traffic flow and reduce waiting time.
+The application simulates a four-way intersection and visualizes how traffic conditions change over multiple signal cycles.

 ---

-## Key Features
+## Main Features

-* Dynamic signal timing optimization
+* Adaptive signal timing based on traffic demand
 * Emergency vehicle priority handling
-* Traffic simulation visualization
+* Traffic flow simulation
+* Waiting time comparison
-* Throughput and waiting-time analysis
+* Throughput analysis
 * Interactive Streamlit dashboard
-* Multiple traffic scenarios

 ---

-## System Logic
+## How It Works

-1. Collect traffic demand from all directions.
+1. Collect traffic demand from four directions.
-2. Calculate weighted demand scores.
+2. Calculate a weighted demand score.
-3. Allocate green-light duration proportionally.
+3. Allocate green-light duration dynamically.
 4. Process vehicle movement during the signal cycle.
 5. Carry remaining vehicles into the next cycle.
-6. Recalculate timing when new traffic arrives.
+6. Recalculate signal timing when new traffic arrives.

 ---

-## Technology Stack
+## Technologies Used

 * Python
 * Streamlit
 * Pandas
-* HTML / CSS / JavaScript (embedded simulation)
+* HTML/CSS/JavaScript

 ---